Want to Keep Earth Beautiful?

 FACT: Air polluted with ultra small particles

-FACT: Air polluted with sulphur dioxide and nitrogen oxide
+FACT: Air polluted with sulfur dioxide and nitrogen oxide

 FACT: Air polluted with carbon monoxide / dioxide